jluk/ACC-Documentation/README.md

 This repo includes staged documents for the Azure Cloud Console.
 Please refer to these documents for updates throughout previews.

 ## About Cloud Console
 The Azure Cloud Console is a free service providing a browser accessible BASH shell.
-This shell is held within an ephemeral container provided free of charge by Azure.
-When your console times out you may receive a new container for your next session so state will not carry-over.
+This console is provided from an ephemeral container provided free of charge by Azure.
+Each console is provided on a per-session, per-user basis so state will only persist in storage explicitly attached for that purpose.

 ### Features
-* Browser accessible BASH shell with pre-installed Azure dev tools (email juluk@microsoft.com with new suggestions)
+* Browser accessible BASH shell with pre-installed Azure dev tools (submit requests for new tools in Teams discussion)
 * Automatic authentication launched from the Azure Portal
 * Bring your own storage for persistence across sessions